-An elementary school may receive a total performance rating score ranging from zero (0) to forty (42).
-For the 2008-2009 school year, the current status, trend and growth indicators and standards that determine an elementary school's performance score shall be as follows:
+An elementary school may receive a total performance rating score ranging from zero (0) to forty-two (42).
+For the 2009-2010 school year, the current status, trend and growth indicators and standards that determine an elementary school's performance score shall be as follows:

-1. ISAT Math - 6 possible points
+1. ISAT Mathematics - 6 possible points

 a.
-Current Status - An elementary school shall be evaluated on the percentage of students meeting or exceeding state standards as indicated by the school's ISAT Math results.
-Current status is determined by averaging the school's ISAT Math results from tests administered in Spring 2007 and Spring 2008.
+Current Status - An elementary school shall be evaluated on the percentage of students meeting or exceeding state standards as indicated by the school's ISAT Mathematics results.
+Current status is determined by averaging the school's ISAT Mathematics results from tests administered in Spring 2008 and Spring 2009.
 If the school does not have two years of data, one year of data will be used.
 A school shall receive points towards its overall performance score as follows:

-80% or more meeting or exceeding = 3 points

-70-79.9% meeting or exceeding = 2 points

-50-69.9% meeting or exceeding = 1 points

-Under 50% meeting or exceeding = 0 points
+80% or more meeting or exceeding = 3 points 70%-79.9% meeting or exceeding = 2 points 50%-69.9% meeting or exceeding = 1 point Under 50% meeting or exceeding = 0 points

 - b.
-Trend An elementary school shall be evaluated on improvement in the percentage of students meeting or exceeding state standards on ISAT Math.
-Improvement trend is determined by comparing the current year score with the average score of the three previous years.
-If the school does not have three previous years, the previous two years will be used.
-A school shall receive points as follows: - For schools with 0-89.9% of students meeting or exceeding state standards on the 2007 ISAT Math assessment, points are earned as follows:
+Trend An elementary school shall be evaluated on improvement in the percentage of students meeting or exceeding state standards on ISAT Mathematics.
+Improvement trend is determined by comparing the 2009 score with the average score of the three previous years.
+If the school does not have three previous years of data, the previous two years will be used.
+A school shall receive points as follows: - For schools with 0%-89.9% of students meeting or exceeding state standards on the 2009 ISAT Mathematics assessment, points are earned as follows:

 No Improvement = 0 points Improvement of at least 0.1 but under 3.0 percentage points = 1 point Improvement of at least 3.0 but under 6.0 percentage points = 2 points Improvement of at least 6.0 percentage points = 3 points a.
 Current Status - An elementary school shall be evaluated on the percentage of students meeting or exceeding state standards as indicated by the school's ISAT Reading results.
-Current status is determined by averaging the school's ISAT Reading results from tests administered in Spring 2007 and Spring 2008.
+Current status is determined by averaging the school's ISAT Reading results from tests administered in Spring 2008 and Spring 2009.
 If the school does not have two years of data, one year of data will be used.
 A school shall receive points towards its overall performance score as follows:

-Schools with 90% or more of students meeting or exceeding state standards on the 2007 ISAT Math assessment automatically earn 3 points regardless of improvement.
+Schools with 90% or more of students meeting or exceeding state standards on the 2009 ISAT Mathematics assessment automatically earn 3 points regardless of improvement.